Published March 2017, last updated January 2018

 Email has its origins in US military and academic institutions of the 1970s.
-Because the network was not public, and its users were inherently trusted, it didn’t need to be secure.
-Its creators could hardly have predicted that this simple system would survive essentially unchanged into the 21st century and become a key part of our professional and personal lives.
+The network was private, and its users were known and trusted, so it didn’t need to be too secure.
+Its creators could hardly have predicted that this simple system would survive largely unchanged into the 21st century and become an essential part of our lives.

-Simplicity, openness, and the fact that it is free remain some of email’s greatest strengths, but they also leave it open to abuse.
-We’ve all faced the challenge of trying to identify whether or not an email is genuine, knowing that a bogus message could lead to identity theft, loss of money, or damage to our computers.
-Luckily, with a little knowledge, you can protect yourself well from these threats.
+Simplicity, openness, and the fact that it’s free are some of email’s greatest strengths, but they also leave it open to abuse.
+We’ve all faced the challenge of trying to tell whether a message is genuine, knowing that a bogus message could lead to identity theft, financial loss, or damage to our computer.
+With a little knowledge, you can protect yourself well from these threats.

-In the past, vulnerabilities and poor software design choices made it advisable to not even open suspect messages.
-Thankfully, nowadays, the chance of damaging your computer by merely viewing a bogus email is extremely small.
+In the past, poor software design meant it was advisable to not even open suspect messages.
+This has been fixed.
+Nowadays, opening any email is generally safe.

 Instead, the dangers lie in:

-So, if you suspect that a message is bogus, check its From address.
-If the message is about your Amazon account, for example, and the From address doesn’t end in @amazon.com or @amazon.co.uk, alarm bells should ring!
+So if you suspect a message is bogus, check its From address.
+If for example the message is about your Amazon account, but the From address doesn’t end in something like @amazon.co.uk, alarm bells should ring.

-Unfortunately a lot of email software now hides the From address by default, instead showing just a sender name.
-This is especially the case on smartphones where screen space is limited.
-Bogus messages almost always spoof the sender name, e.g. ‘Barclays online support’, so you should ignore it and learn how to reveal the From address in your email software.
+Unfortunately a lot of email software now hides the From address to begin with, instead showing just the sender name.
+The sender name is useless because bogus messages almost always spoof it (e.g. ‘Barclays helpdesk’).
+So ignore the sender name, and learn how to reveal the From address in your email software.
 Often, you do it by hovering over or clicking the sender name.

 To achieve its aim, a bogus email might for example tell you that someone has hacked into your Facebook account, and have a link saying ‘click here to change your password’.
-But you needn’t click these links blind.
+You needn’t take chances with these links.

 Here’s a typical address:

-At a glance it looks like a page on the BBC website, but there’s no slash after www.bbc.co.uk, and the hostname continues, in this case right to the end of the address.
-It’s an elaborate hostname that in fact resolves to the server that hosts martinedwards.co.uk.
-There I could put a page mimicking the BBC article but with a side helping of malware.
+At a glance it looks like a BBC article, but there’s no slash after www.bbc.co.uk — the hostname continues, in this case to the end of the address.
+It’s an elaborate hostname that in fact resolves to the server hosting this website, martinedwards.co.uk.
+I could put up a page there mimicking the BBC but with a side helping of malware!

 The key is to read a hostname backwards from the final slash – or the end of the address, if there’s no slash – as it’s the right-most part that gives it away.

-A final sign that a message is bogus is bad spelling and grammar.
-In the heat of the moment it may be easy to miss, and yet often it’s the most obvious clue, so take your time.
+A common sign that a message is bogus is bad spelling or grammar.
+In the heat of the moment it may be easy to miss, but it’s often the most obvious clue, so take your time.
 For example:

-My customers regularly forward me suspect messages, asking if they’re bogus, and of those that are, almost all contain simple giveaways like this.
-So don’t panic, and check the text of the email carefully.
+My customers often forward me suspect messages, asking if they’re bogus.
+Of those that are, almost all contain simple giveaways like this.

-Of course, a genuine sender may make a spelling mistake, and conversely, a scammer may write a message perfectly!
-So there is no hard and fast rule here.
+Of course, a genuine sender may make a spelling mistake, and conversely, a scammer may write perfect English!
+So there’s no definitive rule here.

 I’m a computer technician and tutor serving North Oxford, Kidlington, Woodstock and the surrounding villages.
 Visit my home page to find out more and get in touch.